A Town Has Turned to Dust (Playhouse 90): Reception

 In The New York Times, Jack Gould called it "powerful drama" and "a raw, tough and at the same time deeply moving outcry against prejudice."
 He praised Serling's "vivid dialogue, Frankenheimer's "simply superb" direction, and the "superlative" performances of Steiger and Shatner.

 William Ewald of the UPI called it "a play with good bones", "plenty of meat", and "dialogue that swirled."
 However, he felt that production was not wholly successful because the portrayals were "too black and white".

 In The Boston Globe, Elizabeth W. Driscoll called it "a taut 90 minutes of live-from-Hollywood theatre."

 Bill Fiset of the Oakland Tribune wrote that its tackling of racial intolerance made it "a milestone for television" and "one of the meatiest dramas the program has ever presented"—not "meek or sterile" like so much television drama.
 He also credited strong acting by Steiger and Shatner and excellent direction.

+BBC version

+In 1960, the play was remade by BBC Television in the United Kingdom.
+Broadcast on 3 July that year, Steiger reprised his lead role, with Alvin Rakoff producing and directing.
+The Daily Telegraph called the production "A stark and savage drama - only occasionally dropping into melodrama," while the Daily Mirror reported that "The usual bunch of lunatics had rung up to protest against children being exposed to a tough scene."